 View your New Lead

 Once you create your lead, you will be taken to a screen where you can view them.
+The screen is broken up into three different sections:

 It is now time to learn about Activities.
 Please see our next section, Onboarding - Create an Activity.